shuklavk/ApiBuilder/README.md

 # APIBuilder
-This project is live [HERE](https://apibuilder.app/).
 Original project is in a private repo on Azure Devops.
 I worked with other teammates, but this README will focus on only my **individual** contributions/experiences.

 ## Inspiration
 After participating in multiple hackathons, I started noticing a common pattern for the backend: create a server, create the basic CRUD routes, and connect the server to a database.
 What if we could make a website, that would take your database tables, and do all the steps to create a backend for you?
 This way you would not have to spend time setting up a server and database, you can focus on the more difficult features.